 This subsection is dedicated to the experiments with path tracing.
 On Graph 2 is displayed the rendering time of the images produced.
 It can be verified that the elapsed time was similar with a peak on the adaptive sampler.

 As we are going to see in the next subsections, due to the nature of this exact surface integrator, the resultant images have a lot of noise, mainly on non-direct lighted surfaces as well as on shadows.
 As formulated on Hypotheses section, this surface integrator is not ideal for the simulation of caustic shadows.

-By the way, we didn’t already achieve the goal of this work.
-It isn’t impossible to simulate caustics with Path tracing, howeverowever we are limited by two big issues: number of rays shoot and the randomness of the direction of news rays.
+The path tracing is limited by two main factors: the number of rays shot and the randomness of the direction of news rays.
 More rays mean more accuracy, precision and quality but it means a huge increment on the rendering time.
-By the other hand, caustics are a unique light effect and the randomness of rays’ direction can make things much harder, once they could not go to where they should be.
+On the other hand, caustics are a unique light effect and the randomness of rays’ direction can make things much harder.